 In 1924 Sir James Knott purchased Samares Manor on the island of Jersey and extensively refurbished the house and gardens.
 An investment company, Samares Investments, was formed to further his philanthropic interests.

-In 1925 the family created the Memorial Park at Heddon, Northumberland, in memory of his sons.
+In 1925 the Memorial Park at Heddon, Northumberland, was created in memory of his sons.
 At Fenham, Newcastle, St James and St Basil Church built in 1931 was named after them.

 In 1929, Lady Margaret Annie Knott died at the age of 74 while on holiday in Cannes.
 In 1932, Sir James married Miss Elizabeth Chystie Gauntlet, aged 25, at Monte Carlo.